miksutko/mikumusicbot/README.md

 - **Queue Management** - View, clear, and shuffle your queue
 - **Looping** - Loop individual songs or entire playlists
 - **Playback Controls** - Pause, resume, skip, and more
+- **GIF Responses** - Miku responds with GIFs when mentioned or when certain keywords are detected (optional module)

 ## Setup